-Glamour Paris, Madame Air France, Madame Figaro, Jalouse, i-D Magazine, Self Service, French Vogue, The New York Times T Magazine, Wall Street Journal, Vogue Girl Japan, Commons & Sense, Vogue UK, Nylon Magazine and Rika Magazine.
+Glamour Paris, Grazia France, Madame Air France, Madame Figaro, Jalouse, i-D Magazine, Self Service, French Vogue, The New York Times T Magazine, Wall Street Journal, Ginza Magazine, Vogue Girl Japan, Commons & Sense, Vogue UK, Nylon Magazine and Rika Magazine.

 Hermes, Club Monaco, Petit Bateau, Nike Women, Lacoste Live!, Topshop, Maison Martin Margiela.

-Camille Rowe, Jamie Bochert, Caroline de Maigret, Langley Fox Hemingway, Poppy de Villeneuve, Marianne Faithfull, Stella McCartney, Mark Ronson, Josephine de la Baume, Vanessa Bruno, Mark Borthwick, Clementine Beaugrand, Victoire de Castellane, Larry Clark, Laetitia Crahay, Julie Depardieu, J.W.
+Caroline de Maigret, Jamie Bochert, Langley Fox Hemingway, Poppy de Villeneuve, Camille Rowe, Marianne Faithfull, Stella McCartney, Mark Ronson, Josephine de la Baume, Vanessa Bruno, Mark Borthwick, Clementine Beaugrand, Victoire de Castellane, Larry Clark, Laetitia Crahay, Julie Depardieu, J.W.
 Anderson, Sabisha Friedberg, Cyprien Gallard, Yvon Lambert, Curtis Kulig, Alejandro Jodorowsky, Jeff Koons, Christophe Lemaire, Malcolm McLaren, Sebastien Tellier, Justice

 All Rights Reserved: